 Ikrima Sabri, the PA's ranking religious leader, says, "The younger the martyr, the greater and the more I respect him," while praising mothers who "willingly sacrifice their offspring for the sake of freedom."
 PA schools indoctrinate pupils on the virtues and joys of martyrdom, then honor and celebrate suicide killers.
 Four summer camps are currently training eight- to 12-year-olds for suicide bombings.
 Organizations like Hamas promise to look after the killers' families' financial needs.

 In all, notes Meyrav Wurmser, a Hudson Institute specialist on the indoctrination of pupils, the PA has developed "a state-run ideology that pushes [children] to their death."
 Why does this indoctrination work and why do Palestinian families enthusiastically send their children to die?
 What pressure could overcome the human instinct to protect one's beloved?

 That pressure is not hard to locate, for it pervades Middle Eastern life.
-It is an unrelenting, compulsive preoccupation with family honor.
+This second factor is an unrelenting, compulsive preoccupation with family honor.
 The power of this obligation goes far beyond anything Westerners encounter.